Bret Stephens: Comments about antisemitism, race

-Views and opinions
+Political views

 Foreign policy

 Foreign policy was one of the central subjects of the columns for which Stephens won the Pulitzer Prize for Commentary.
-His foreign policy opinions have been characterized as neoconservative, part of a right-wing political movement associated with President George W. Bush that advocated the use of military force abroad, particularly in the Middle East, as a way of promoting democracy there.
+Critics have characterized his foreign policy opinions as neoconservative, part of a right-wing political movement associated with President George W. Bush that advocates the use of military force abroad, particularly in the Middle East, as a way of promoting democracy there.
 Stephens was a "prominent voice" among the media advocates for the start of the 2003 Iraq War, for instance writing in a 2002 column that, unless checked, Iraq was likely to become the first nuclear power in the Arab world.
 Although the weapons of mass destruction used as a casus belli were never shown to exist, Stephens continued to insist as late as 2013 that the Bush administration had "solid evidence" for going to war.
-Stephens has also argued strongly against the Iran nuclear deal and its preliminary agreements, claiming that they were a worse bargain even than the 1938 Munich Agreement with Nazi Germany.
+He also argued strongly against the Iran nuclear deal and its preliminary agreements, claiming that they are a worse bargain even than the 1938 Munich Agreement with Nazi Germany.

-Stephens is a supporter of Israel.
-He has caused controversy for his remarks referring to an Egyptian athlete's refusal to shake his Israeli Olympic opponent's hand as "the disease of the Arab mind".
-Stephens claimed this incident exemplifies antisemitism in the Arab world.
+Israel

+Stephens is a supporter of Israel and considers himself a Zionist.
+He said that one of the reasons he left The Wall Street Journal for The Jerusalem Post was that he believed that Western media was getting Israel's story wrong.
+Stephens also said: "I do not think Israel is the aggressor here.
+Insofar as getting the story right helps Israel, I guess you could say I'm trying to help Israel."
+Stephens led The Jerusalem Post during the height of the Second Intifada and pointed the paper in a more neoconservative direction.
+He has said that he did not consider Israeli settlements in the West Bank to be illegal despite international law saying otherwise.

+Stephens has supported Israel during the Gaza war and strongly opposed the Houthis, Hezbollah, and Hamas.
+He has criticized such groups for their violent actions towards Israel and has blamed Hamas for the ongoing conflict.
+In an opinion piece for The New York Times, Stephens called South Africa's genocide case against Israel a "moral obscenity" that supposedly misinterpreted quotes from Israeli officials.
+He pointed to the 1988 Hamas charter to claim that Hamas was a genocidal organization and accused Hamas of hiding behind civilians.
+Richard Falk called this piece "so extreme, in my view, as to make it unpublishable in a responsible media platform" and stated that calling "recourse to the preeminent judicial body with a conservative legal tradition 'a moral obscenity' is itself 'a moral obscenity.'"
+Stephens opposes the characterization of the war as genocide, stating that there is "no evidence of an Israeli plan to deliberately target and kill Gazan civilians."